 Guided tests are like hand holding and work great if it is not possible for a new user to discover the feature that you want to test.

 On the other hand, my personal favorite, the unguided user test scenarios or task sets consist of generally 1 or 2 tasks in total.
-The main idea is to leave the user as free as possible with open ended scenario like:
+The main idea is to leave the user as free as possible with an open-ended scenario like:

 “While chatting with a colleague, you heard that online web forms can help you with your profession.
 For the next 20 minutes please make a Google search about web forms and online form builders, pick 3 alternatives of your choice, compare their abilities and try to test them out if they match your expectations.”